To help younger kids with ADHD, try these behavior management techniques:

 Children Ages 6-12

 Reward the child appropriately for good behavior and tasks completed.
 Set up a clear system of rewards (point system, gold stars) so that your child knows what to expect when they complete a task or improve their behavior.
+Remember to be consistent with expectations and always follow through with rewards.

 Communicate regularly with your child's teachers so that you can deal with any behavior patterns before they become a major problem.